kzO8Xekb/win-app-driver/README.markdown

 [Windows Application Driver (WinAppDriver)](https://github.com/microsoft/WinAppDriver) is a service to support Selenium-like UI Test Automation on Windows Applications.
 This package allows WinAppDriver to be used with Common Lisp.

-This program is a study.
-I don't know if it works well.
-It has not been fully tested.
-Please note that not all functions may work properly.
+As this program is a prototype, there may be inconvenient features or bugs.
 In particular, functions that require the use of "Appium" should not work at all.

+Thank you very much.

 ## Requirements